Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 This is because before you can start using WooCommerce, you’ll need to download WordPress, buy some hosting, upload WordPress to your server and install the WooCommerce plugin.

 So the Shopify interface, while not necessarily that much easier to use than WooCommerce, is certainly quicker to start working with.
-This is something that will definitely appeal to web design novices.

-As for other CMS features in both platforms — blogging, image editing and so on — the best way to get a comparison of these is to read our Shopify vs WordPress shootout.
+As for specific CMS features in both platforms — blogging, image editing and so on — the best way to get a sense of how they compare is to read my Shopify vs WordPress. article.
+(When you’re using WooCommerce, you’re operating within the WordPress environment, so all the pros and cons of that apply.)

 Ecommerce features